Wotcnt/Polyrifringence-Engine/README.md

 -     This project is licensed under the MIT License — see LICENSE.txt for details.

 ---
-#### 🧑‍🔬 Research Provenance & Authorship
+#### 🧑‍🔬 Provenance & Authorship
 ---
-This repository represents the culmination of an independent, single-author research effort by Conner Brown-Milliken (@MMMDcreator).
+This repository represents the culmination of an independent, single-author effort by Conner Brown-Milliken (@MMMDcreator).

 All concepts, simulations, benchmarks, and Codex framework components were conceived, engineered, and verified solely by the author, without institutional sponsorship or external funding.